splunk/splunk-operator/docs/Images.md

-Another option is to export each of the required images to a tarball, transfer the tarball to each of your Kubernetes workers (perhaps using something like Ansible, Puppet or Chef), and importing the images on your workers.
+Another option is to export each of the required images to a tarball, transfer the tarball to each of your Kubernetes workers (perhaps using something like Ansible, Puppet or Chef), and import the images on your workers.

 For example, you can use the following to export the `splunk/splunk-operator` image to a tarball:

 ```
 docker image save splunk/splunk-operator:latest | gzip -c > splunk-operator.tar.gz
 ```

 On your Kubernetes workers, you can then import this image using:

 ```
 docker load -i splunk-operator.tar.gz
 ```